code for this post

 Reproducibility: The Ghost That Haunts My Mind

-When you publish a result, you expect it to hold universally.
-How can one confidently call themselves a scientist if their findings can’t be verified by peers?
-And yet, reproducibility remains a daunting challenge—haunting, even.
-It exists on at least two levels: same-machine reproducibility and cross-machine reproducibility.
-The former can often be achieved through careful coding practices and controlled environments.
-The latter is far more elusive.
+When you publish a result, you expect it to generalize.
+How can one claim scientific rigor if peers cannot reproduce their findings?
+Yet reproducibility remains frustratingly elusive.
+It manifests on at least two levels: same-machine reproducibility and cross-machine reproducibility.

 import torch